Everything but the Truth

-Everything but the Truth is a 1956 American Eastmancolor comedy film directed by Jerry Hopper.
-It stars Maureen O'Hara and John Forsythe.
+Everything but the Truth is a 1956 American Eastmancolor comedy film directed by Jerry Hopper and starring Maureen O'Hara, John Forsythe and Tim Hovey.
+Much of the film score was composed by Henry Mancini.
+It was produced and distributed by Universal Pictures.

 Plot

 A schoolboy who has been urged to always tell the truth blurts out that an uncle of his has received a payoff from a politician.
 Chaos ensues, as teacher Joan Madison fights the school principal's decision to expel the boy from classes and enlists a newspaper columnist, Ernie Miller, to help support her cause.